patroni/patroni/docs/tools_integration.rst

 ============================

 Patroni is able to integrate with other tools in your stack.
-In this section you will find a list of example, which although not being an exaustive list, might provide you with ideas on how Patroni can integrate with other tools.
+In this section you will find a list of examples, which although not an exhaustive list, might provide you with ideas on how Patroni can integrate with other tools.

 Barman